 Pauline Olivant - trustee

 Pauline started orienteering over 35 years ago when her husband was introduced to the sport through his work at that time as a cartographer.
 They both joined Nottinghamshire Orienteering Club.
 Once the children started to be more independent Pauline started coaching and helping with the East Midlands Junior Squad, qualifying as a level 4 coach.
 This led to working part time for British Orienteering, first as a Schools Development Officer, then with various changes in title helping develop orienteering within clubs and the community.
-Although not actively orienteering now, she still helps on the NOC committee and can be seen regularly behind the registration/results computers at NOC events.
+Although not actively orienteering now, she still helps on the NOC and EMOA committees and can be seen regularly behind the registration/results computers at NOC events as well as being a selector for JROS.

-Once retired, she become a trustee of the Foundation, keen to see the Foundation become more well known within orienteering and support the next generation of orienteers.
+Once retired, she became a trustee of the Foundation, keen to see the Foundation become more well known within orienteering and support the next generation of orienteers.

 Roger Scrutton - trustee

-In 2009 Roger joined the Board of the Scottish Orienteering Association (SOA) as Development Director and took the lead on making SOA a charity as well as a company limited by guarantee.
-From 2012 to 2018 he has been President of SOA, seeing a remarkable period of growth for the association around the time of the 2015 World Championships in northern Scotland.
-Now retired from the academic staff of the School of Geosciences at Edinburgh University, his position in the University as an Honorary Research Fellow in Outdoor Education allows him to see and research the multiple benefits that the pursuit of a sport like orienteering can bring to young people.
-He is now in the throes of establishing a new charity on behalf of the City of Edinburgh Council to support activities at its residential outdoor centre in Argyll.
+In 2009 Roger joined the Board of the Scottish Orienteering Association (SOA) as Development Director and was active in making SOA a charity.
+From 2012 to 2018 he was President, seeing a remarkable period of growth for the Association around the time of the 2015 World Championships in Scotland and then chairing the bid committee for WOC 2022.
+Retired from the academic staff of the School of Geosciences at Edinburgh University, his position in the University as an Honorary Research Fellow in Outdoor Education allows him to see and research the multiple benefits that the pursuit of a sport like orienteering can bring to young people.
+He recently established a new charity on behalf of the City of Edinburgh Council to support activities at its residential outdoor centre in Argyll.

-Roger believes that in much the same way as society in general is now dependent on third sector organisations as well as government and business in order to prosper, so orienteering in the UK can prosper from there being an active Orienteering Foundation.
-His particular interest are in raising public awareness of our sport and supporting grassroots orienteering, where it all starts.
+Roger believes that in much the same way as society in general is now heavily dependent on third sector organisations, so orienteering in the UK can prosper from there being an active Orienteering Foundation.
+His particular interests are in raising public awareness of our sport, supporting grassroots orienteering and developing a strong coaching structure.